stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 **How does this work?**

-As we [said previously](#application-accounts), an Application does not 'own' accounts of its own - it has access to accounts in one or more directories and the directories actually own the accounts.
+As we [said previously](#application-accounts), an Application does not 'own' accounts of its own - it has access to accounts in one or more directories or groups and the directories actually own the accounts.
 So how are we able to create a new account based on only the application?

-The `v1/applications/:applicationId/accounts` URI is a convenience: when you `POST` a new `account` resource, Stormpath will automatically route that creation request to a designated directory (or group) assigned to the Application.
-The account is then persisted in that directory and then made immediately available to the application.
+The `v1/applications/:applicationId/accounts` URI is a convenience: when you `POST` a new `account` resource, Stormpath will automatically route that creation request to a designated directory or group assigned to the Application.
+The account is then persisted in that directory or group and then made immediately available to the application.

+Stormpath uses a generic term, _Account Store_, to generically refer to either a directory or a group since they are both containers for (store) accounts.

-For most applications that have only a single assigned directory, the account is persisted in that directory immediately - the application developer does not even really need to know that Stormpath automates this.
+For most applications that have only a single assigned _account store_ (again, a directory or group), the account is persisted in that account store immediately - the application developer does not even really need to know that Stormpath automates this.

-However, applications that map more than one directory or group to define their account base have the option of specifying _which_ of those mapped locations should receive newly created accounts.
-You can choose a default `new account location`.
-If you do not choose one, the first one in the list of mapped directories is the default location to store new accounts.
+However, applications that map more than one account store to define their account base have the option of specifying _which_ of those mapped account stores should receive newly created accounts.
+You can choose a _default_ account store.
+If you do not choose one, the first one in the list of mapped account stores is the default location to store new accounts.
+We'll talk about setting the default account store and managing an application's assigned account stores later in [Application Account Store Mappings](#application-account-store-mappings).

 <a class="anchor" name="application-account-register-with-customData"></a>
 ##### Register a New Application Account with your own Custom Data